PrincetonUniversity/PsyNeuLink/branch/devel/_sources/QuickReference.txt

 PsyNeuLink supports a hierarchical system of `Preferences` for all Components and Compositions.
 Every object has its own set of preferences, as does every class of object.
-Any preference for an object can be assigned its own value, or to default to the value of any of its parent classes for that preference (e.g., an instance of a `DDM` can be assigned its own preference for reporting, or use the default value for all `ProcessingMechanisms <ProcessingMechanism>`, all `Mechanisms <Mechanism>`, or all `Components <Component>`.
-There are preferences for reporting to the console during execution, logging, warnings, and validation (useful for debugging, but suppressible for efficiency of execution).
+Any preference for an object can be assigned its own value, or the default value for any of its parent classes for that preference (e.g., an instance of a `DDM` can be assigned its own preference for reporting, or use the default value for `ProcessingMechanisms <ProcessingMechanism>`, `Mechanisms <Mechanism>`, or `Components <Component>`.
+There are preferences for reporting (i.e., which results of processing are printed to the console during execution), logging, levels of warnings, and validation (useful for debugging, but suppressible for efficiency of execution).